Gelmo/Roboquest-AutoSplitter/README.md

 - I've included my layout file, `roboquest_layout.lsl`, which is already configured with everything you need to improve your runs.
 I would suggest starting with this and adjusting to your preferences.
 If you are going to use this, you need to have [kugelrund's plugin](https://github.com/kugelrund/LiveSplit.MemoryGraph) installed.
 This layout shows the splits, possible time save on current segment, in-game time (total and segment), real time (total and segment), and your horizontal speed as a number and a bar graph showing your speed over a period of time.
 Here is a screenshot of the layout:
 ![Roboquest Layout](/roboquest_livesplit.png)
 - If you use my layout file, you MUST go to Edit Layout > Layout Settings > Scriptable Auto Splitter and then change the Script Path to the location of `roboquest.asl` on your computer after you've downloaded that from this repo.
+- The font used in the layout file is Hemi Head Rg BoldItalic.
+The file `hemihead-bd-it.otf` in this repo is the font used in the layout file.

 ## Credits:
 - LongerWarrior: Provided me with a significant amount of information that was required for making this.
 Also reviewed this script at multiple stages to help improve the quality, size, performance, and maintainability
 - Sotumney: Managing the speedrunning community for Roboquest
 - dmgvol: Pointer path improvements
-- Ero: Helped me learn the basics of memory analysis for games in Unreal Engine 4
+- Ero: Helped me learn the basics of memory analysis for games in Unreal Engine 4, also showed me how to update this more easily in the future.
 - Tedder: Helped me understand more about pointers in general
 - Speedrun Tool Development server on Discord: Helped with initial research, general questions, and brainstorming.
 Very active community that helped me hit the ground running.
 - Roboquest community on Discord: This is a welcoming community that is easy to be a part of, and I would not have been interested in speedrunning this if that were not the case.